 The other concern rising from present study is whether inflammation treatment can change neuronal phenotypes between phasic and tonic neurons.
-Our data showed that the percentage of tonic and phasic neurons is 50 % (13 out of 26) and 50 % (13 out of 26) in the control group.
-After CFA or melittin treatment, the percentage of tonic neuron was 56 % (15 out of 27) or 49 % (17 out of 35) and the percentage of phasic neuron was 44 % (12 out of 27) or 51 % (18 out of 35).
+Our data showed that the percentage of tonic and phasic neurons is 50% (13 out of 26) and 50% (13 out of 26) in the control group.
+After CFA or melittin treatment, the percentage of tonic neuron was 56% (15 out of 27) or 49% (17 out of 35) and the percentage of phasic neuron was 44% (12 out of 27) or 51% (18 out of 35).
 The results indicated that the proportions of tonic and phasic neurons were not significantly changed by CFA and melittin inflammation.
-Sculptoreanu and de Groat (2007) reported that substance P and neurokinin A increased peak firings of phasic neurons (from 1 to 5 spikes) and of tonic neurons (from 12 to 15).
-It should be noted that increased firings of phasic neuron were not half of that in naive tonic neurons (Yoshimura and de Groat 1999, Sculptoreanu and de Groat 2007).
-Additionally, the chemical substrates of phasic and tonic neuron were quite different.
+Sculptoreanu and de Groat reported that substance P and neurokinin A increased peak firings of phasic neurons (from 1 to 5 spikes) and of tonic neurons (from 12 to 15).
+It's should be note that the increased firings of phasic neurons.
+(Yoshimura and de Groat 1999, Sculptoreanu and de Groat 2007), Additionally, the chemical substrates of phasic and tonic neuron were quite different.
 The former was neurofilament negative and tetrodotoxin-resistant sodium channel positive, whereas expressions of these markers were just contrast in the latter (Yoshimura and de Groat 1999, Sculptoreanu and de Groat 2007).
 These results indicate that the possibility of inflammation-induced switch from phasic to tonic neuron, if exist, is quite limited.

 In summary, in primary somatic sensory system, we firstly identify tonic and phasic neurons that exert distinct implications following inflammatory pain.
 At present, an important unanswered question is the molecule(s) determining different neuronal firing properties.
-Nevertheless, the molecule(s) dominating neuron subtypes might be the preferred targets for pathological pain control.
+Nevertheless, the molecule(s) dominating neuron subtypes might be the preferred targets for pathological pain control. differently change the neuronal excitabilities but also might References